nhcha6/ClassDistributionPrediction/README.md

    ```
 The datasets should follow the VOC format, with image annotations as xml files in the 'Annotations' folder and images with the same names in 'JPEGImages'.

 2. Once the datasets are in the correct format, we organise them into the three adaptation scenarios by creating dataset links.
+Make sure the source directory is updated for your environment.

    ```shell
    cd tools/datasets_uda